moniljhaveri/DeepLearningProject/README.md

 #### Description:
 This team project explores three different deep reinforcement learning methods: deep Q networks, policy gradient, and deep deterministic policy gradient.

-#### Team member:
-* Zhe Cai
-* Silvia Ionescu
-* Monil Jhaveri
-* Andrew Levy
+Each learning algorithm was evaluated on various simulated tasks that included Atari games and robotic control simulations.

 ### Dependencies
 Each of our algorithms uses OpenAI Gym to provide the simulated environments.
 OpenAI gym can be installed here: